lavary/crunz/README.md

     ->to('04:55 2016-03-10');
  //
 ```
-Or alternatively we can use `between()` method to get the same result:
+Or alternatively we can use the `between()` method to accomplish the same result:

 ```php
 <?php